pip-services/pip-services-docs/content/en/python/commons/run/fixed_rate_timer.md

 Starts the timer.

 Initially the timer is triggered after delay.
-After that it is triggered after interval until it is stopped.
+After that it, is triggered after interval until it is stopped.

 > start()